qiuqiangkong/audio_understanding/README.md

 ### 1.2 Automatic speech recognition (ASR)

-To train an ASR system, users need to do download the LibriSpeech dataset (1,000 hours)
+To train an ASR system, users need to do download the LibriSpeech dataset (60 GB, 1,000 hours)

 ```bash
 bash ./scripts/download_librispeech.sh